BigDataBiology/microbiopy/README.md

 ### Output

+PCA output, dimensionally reduced to two.

+### PCA Plots

-PCA output with respect to two components.
-Use plot_pca(matrix) to plot PCA results of matrix.
+Use generate_pca method (with relevant arguments described below) to see PCA results of matrix:

+**Arguments:**
+- matrix: Abundance/prevalence values matrix
+- i: Number of columns in matrix
+- meta: Metadata file
+- marker_attribute: Attribute used to define markers in plot
+- marker_value1: First value of marker attribute
+- marker_value2: Second value of marker attribute
+- join_on: Common column to join matrix and meta on

 ### Running tests